uptrace/bunrouter/README.md

-When matching on parameters in a route, the `gorilla/pat` router will modify `Request.URL.RawQuery` to make it appear like the parameters were in the query string. `httptreemux` does not do this.
-See [Issue #26](https://github.com/dimfeld/httptreemux/issues/26) for more details and a code snippet that can perform this transformation for you, should you want it.
+When matching on parameters in a route, the `gorilla/pat` router will modify `Request.URL.RawQuery` to make it appear like the parameters were in the query string. `treemux` does not do this.
+See [Issue #26](https://github.com/dimfeld/treemux/issues/26) for more details and a code snippet that can perform this transformation for you, should you want it.

 ### httprouter and catch-all parameters